-Wood-burning fireplaces have been romanticized for many years—the sounds of a crackling fire, the smell of fir and pine, and warm glow emanating from the hearth.
+Wood-burning fireplaces have been romanticized for many years—the sounds of a crackling fire, the smell of fir and pine, and the warm glow emanating from the hearth.
 Fireplaces just make homes feel comfy and cozy.
-Add some mood lighting with several well-place light fixtures and you’ll never want to leave your home.
-Unfortunately, wood-burning fireplaces are not the most economical and energy efficient things to operate, and they require a lot of maintenance.
+Add some mood lighting with several well-placed light fixtures and you’ll never want to leave your home.
+Unfortunately, wood-burning fireplaces are not the most economical and energy-efficient things to operate, and they require a lot of maintenance.
 For those reasons, homeowners are converting their wood fireplaces to gas ones.
-When you’re ready for a gas fireplace installation in San Jose , enlist the help of a trained professional.
+When you’re ready for a gas fireplace installation in San Jose, enlist the help of a trained professional.

 Gas Fireplaces Are Energy Efficient